bernhardAxonIvy/doc/source/designer-guide/user-interface/_html-dialog-view-types.rst

 Custom Html Dialog Layouts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Axon.ivy is not limited to the usage of the built-in Html Dialog Layouts.
+Axon Ivy is not limited to the usage of the built-in Html Dialog Layouts.
 Custom layouts can be added with small effort.

 In order to add a custom layout - which is a normal .xhtml file - it